 As the name implies, this test includes a page demonstration for five seconds, followed by a survey of the test takers which landing page elements they remembered.

-The Usability Hub cloud service makes it easy to run five-second tests.
+The Usability of Hub cloud service makes it easy to run five-second tests.

-Paying attention to what the user remembers and the order in which he names the elements, you can better understand how effectively your hierarchy draws attention to the most important landing page elements.
+Paying attention to what the user remembers and the order in which he names the elements, you can better understand how effectively your hierarchy draws attention to the most critical landing page elements.

 6. Monitoring, iteration, and testing

 No designer will convince you on the first try.
-There is always room for improvement, so post-launch testing is a necessary step in the life of every new page.
+There is always room for improvement, so post-launch testing is a necessary step in every new page’s life.

 After you create a landing page, you should carefully monitor its statistics.
-You need to monitor the behavior of users on your page, their progress on the funnel, and analytics of traffic sources.
+You need to monitor users’ behavior on your page, their progress on the funnel, and traffic sources’ analytics.
 UTM tags will clearly show you which keywords or advertisements or banners led to the conversion.

-Remember that the initial creation of a page in the designer, on your own or in the agency, even in accordance with all the recommendations, is only the first step on the path to conversion.
-Further and main work is reduced to continuous optimization, consisting of monitoring, iteration and testing.
-This is the only way to ensure the long-term success of any landing page, even the simplest and most ordinary.
+Remember that the initial creation of a page in the designer, on your own or in the agency, even by all the recommendations, is only the first step on the path to conversion.
+Work is further reduced to continuous optimization, consisting of monitoring, iteration, and testing.
+This is the only way to ensure any landing page’s long-term success, even the simplest and most ordinary.

 You can also read: